oroinc/documentation/backend/setup/post-install/cookies-configuration.rst

 By default, this cookie has `cookie_httponly` parameter with false value.

-Possible values of the `cookie_samesite` parameter are: 'strict', 'lax' and null.
+Possible values of the `cookie_samesite` parameter are: 'strict', 'lax', 'none', and null.

 Storefront Session Cookie
 ------------------------------